 Everything is more fun outside.
 Let them assemble their own kebabs, ask them to invent their own salads using only three ingredients and prepare frozen fruit cubes for the lemonade together.
 Let them create a burger for you with special ingredient and name. ”Tammy’s bacon burger with mayo and oregano’’ can be the new specialty of the house, for example!

 There’s nothing like camping with your mom and dad!
-Setting a tent, starting a fire, learning how to orient in nature using the position of the Sun and moss on the trees is something they will never forget.
+Setting a tent, starting a fire, learning how to orient in nature using the position of the sun and moss on the trees is something they will never forget.
 Not just the experience, but the useful things, too.
 In the evening, naming the constellations and learning how to recognize them can be tons of fun.
 Make sure to consult a camping checklist in advance!

 Throw a party